Neurodivergent Affirming Services

 This client-led modality guides the neurodivergent-affirming therapy that I offer.
 An expanding space that embraces identity exploration, celebrates self-understanding, and supports the process of unmasking.
 In this work, stimming, spiraling thoughts, nonlinear communication, and deep sensitivity are welcomed.
 Together, we build pathways toward thriving that reflect your actual needs, values, and strengths.

-If you’re interested in neurodivergent-affirming therapy, simply fill out the counseling services inquiry form below, and we’ll meet for a brief video call to see if we’re a good fit!
+If you’re interested in neurodivergent-affirming therapy, simply fill out the form below.

 Waitlists are long for neuropsychological evaluations, and many waiting on those lists are simply seeking affirmation of what they already know; that they are ADHD, Autistic, or “AuDHD.”

-My services bridge the gap between self diagnosis and a formal diagnosis via a neuropsychological evaluation.
-Whether you are looking for assessment for your own peace of mind, to receive recommendations for your healing journey, to expand your medication options with your prescriber, or to obtain a workplace or educational accommodation, I offer four unique services!
+My services bridge the gap between self diagnosis and a neuropsychological evaluation.
+Whether you are looking for assessment for your own peace of mind, to receive recommendations and resources for your healing journey, to expand your medication options with your prescriber, or to obtain a workplace or educational accommodation, I am here to help!

-If you’re interested in a diagnostic assessment service for Autism and ADHD as a verbally fluent adult in Pennsylvania, please review the services below, and join the waitlist!
+If you’re interested in a diagnostic assessment service for Autism and ADHD as a verbally fluent adult in Pennsylvania, please complete the inquiry form below!

 -

-Many choose a formal assessment because it provides a focused, affirming, and accessible way to explore neurodivergence.
+Many choose a diagnostic assessment because it provides a focused, affirming, and accessible way to explore neurodivergence.

-This type of assessment is conducted by a master’s level licensed therapist, assessing symptoms and experiences including communication, sensory interests, executive functioning using clinical interview and validated self report tools.
+This type of assessment is conducted by a master’s level licensed therapist, assessing symptoms and experiences including communication, sensory interests, and executive functioning through a comprehensive, clinical interview, and validated self report and clinician administered assessment tools.

 The final report provides diagnostic impression or results, a detailed sensory profile, treatment recommendations, and neurodivergent-affirming referrals and resources.